 -

-Traction Batteries: Electric vehicles encounter complex road conditions (vibration, impacts) imposing mechanical stress on battery packs, potentially causing safety incidents (Figure 3).
-Flexible electrodes better absorb impact energy, mitigating damage risk, thereby enhancing safety and extending pack life.
+Power Batteries: Electric vehicles encounter complex road conditions (vibration, impacts) imposing mechanical stress on battery packs, potentially causing safety incidents (Figure 3).
+Flexible electrodes can better absorb this mechanical energy, reducing the risk of damage and enhancing both safety and longevity.

 -

 Flexible Batteries: Emerging fields like wearables and flexible electronics demand batteries capable of conforming to device deformation.
-Poor flexibility renders batteries unsuitable for applications like foldable smartphones.
+Here, superior electrode flexibility is not just an advantage but a fundamental requirement.

 Figure 3.
 Thermal Runaway Following Impact Damage to EV Underbody